alexanderbittner/smart-home-api/endpoints.md

 - Not logged in: `401 UNAUTHORIZED`

 ## Sensor / actuator endpoints

+This functionality generally follows a similar standard.
+To set up a newly connected device...

+- client sends discover to hub
+- press button on device to pair

 The control uses a comparable standard to talk to the device controllers.
 There are three differend possible request types the control server might sent: `GET /` will retrieve the current state array, `GET /<device-id>` will return only the current state of the specivied device, `POST` updates the state (only possible on actuators). `POST /<device-id>/subscribe` including `"frequency":int` and an (array of) empty state tag(s) (e.g. `"temperature"`) will subscribe the central controller to the specified value.
 Here, the frequency will determine how long the interview between sent events will be (in milliseconds).
 If the specified interval is 0, only updated events will be sent.
 These events will send the current state to the control server either when something triggers (RFID tag presented, Movement detected).